Eurex-Clearing-Messaging-Interfaces/C-Code-Examples/README.md

 ## Running the examples

-The projects consist of one executable files named `demo`.
+The projects consist of one executable files named `demo`, which is created in `<build directory>/qpid-messaging/src`.
 This executable can be run in two modes - as broadcast receiver or as request sender / response receiver.
 The `demo` program accepts following options:
 ```
 ./demo [options] <mode>
   Options:" << std::endl;